kubernetes/website/content/en/docs/concepts/storage/volumes.md

 Kubernetes supports many types of volumes.
 A {{< glossary_tooltip term_id="pod" text="Pod" >}}
 can use any number of volume types simultaneously.
 Ephemeral volume types have a lifetime of a pod, but persistent volumes exist beyond the lifetime of a pod.
-Consequently, a volume outlives any containers that run within the pod, and data is preserved across container restarts.
 When a pod ceases to exist, Kubernetes destroys ephemeral volumes; however, Kubernetes does not destroy persistent volumes.
+For any kind of volume in a given pod, data is preserved across container restarts.

 At its core, a volume is just a directory, possibly with some data in it, which is accessible to the containers in a pod.
 How that directory comes to be, the